kcp-dev/kcp/docs/syncer.md

     Current workspace is "root:my-org" (type "root:organization").
     ```

-1. To use the image pushed to the local registry, supply `<image name>` to the
+1. To use the image pushed to the kind cluster, supply `<image name>` to the
    `kcp workload sync` plugin command, where `<image name>` is
    from the output of `ko publish`:

     ```sh
-    kubectl kcp workload sync <mycluster> --syncer-image <image name> -o syncer.yaml
+    kubectl kcp workload sync <mycluster> --syncer-image kind.local/syncer-<image hash> -o syncer.yaml
     ```

 1. Apply the manifest to the p-cluster: